WaterFutures/water-futures-battle/docs/participating.md

 - __18th May 2026__ Conference starts! 🎉

+## Submitting a solution 📩

+We'll provide a solution template shortly.
+We understand that addressing the problem is challenging enough, so the template will be designed to make submissions easy.
+You'll be able to check the compliance of your solution through our open-source evaluator before submitting it.

 ## Ranking 📊

 The exact ranking criteria for determining the winner are still being finalized and will be announced after the competition begins, along with further details about the problem.

 For now, be aware that we will evaluate submissions using multiple metrics—such as cost, reliability, GHG emissions (as in previous competitions), and possibly new ones like fairness.
 The final ranking will reflect the social importance of these dimensions.
 Despite the multi-objective nature of the challenge, each team must submit a single solution.